Gel permeation chromatography: How it works

-As can be inferred, there is a limited range of molecular weights that can be separated by each column, and therefore the size of the pores for the packing should be chosen according to the range of molecular weight of analytes to be separated.
+As can be inferred, there is a limited range of molecular weights that can be separated by each column, therefore the size of the pores for the packing should be chosen according to the range of molecular weight of analytes to be separated.
 For polymer separations the pore sizes should be on the order of the polymers being analyzed.
-If a sample has a broad molecular weight range it may be necessary to use several GPC columns in tandem to resolve the sample fully.
+If a sample has a broad molecular weight range it may be necessary to use several GPC columns with varying pores volumes in tandem to resolve the sample fully.

 Application

 GPC is often used to determine the relative molecular weight of polymer samples as well as the distribution of molecular weights.
 What GPC truly measures is the molecular volume and shape function as defined by the intrinsic viscosity.
 If comparable standards are used, this relative data can be used to determine molecular weights within ± 5% accuracy.
 Polystyrene standards with dispersities of less than 1.2 are typically used to calibrate the GPC.
 Unfortunately, polystyrene tends to be a very linear polymer and therefore as a standard it is only useful to compare it to other polymers that are known to be linear and of relatively the same size.